What is an FHA Loan? Requirements, How It Works and How to Get One

 Fixer-upper homebuyers often choose the Federal Housing Administration’s 203(k) loan to roll the cost of buying a home and making improvements to it into one loan, while taking advantage of more lenient qualifying requirements than other renovation loan programs offer.
 Understanding how the FHA 203(k) loan program works — and its limitations — will help you decide if it’s the best home improvement financing option for you.

 An FHA 203(k) loan is a renovation mortgage insured by the Federal Housing Administration (FHA).
-It allows homebuyers to finance the cost of repairs, improvements or upgrades into one loan to buy or refinance a home.
+It allows homebuyers to buy or refinance a home and finance the cost of repairs or improvements using one loan.

 A portion of the 203(k) loan balance is used to purchase the home or pay off an existing mortgage, and the remainder is placed in an escrow account to cover the rehab costs as work is completed, much like a construction loan.
 A 203(k) loan can be a fixed- or adjustable-rate mortgage (ARM).